HadrienG2/3photons-rust/README.md

     cargo run

+## How to outperform this version

+As of now, this version of 3photons is the fastest available by a good margin.
+To encourage future competition and contributions, let me reveal a few known performance bottlenecks (as of 2018-10-02):

+- The `faster-evgen` version spends ~20% of its time computing logarithm using a scalar libm function.
+There is performance to be gained here through vectorization and "good enough" mathematical approximations.
+- 30~40% of the remaining program time is spent in the complex number manipulations of `spinor.rs`.
+Someone with more mathematical skills than me could probably find a faster yet equally readable formulation.

 ## Miscellaneous remarks, subjected to future obsolescence

 As of 2018-09-17, various other things can be said about this version of